7 MCP Tools to Supercharge Your AI Agent

 Agent: [Uses Jira MCP] "Ticket AUTH-142 updated with fix details and moved to 'Ready for Review'.
 Added commit reference."

-Kanban and Workflow Tools
+Kanban and workflow tools

 Even if you use waterfall or custom workflows, MCPs can: